jeremypedersen/deepracer-deepstats/README.md

 Happy Racing!

+## A quick note on the repository's contents

+All of the staging and temporary files created while unpacking logs and models have been committed alongside the Jupyter Notebook file, so you can see what happens after a successful run of the notebook.

 ## Testing the code

 Example models, evaluation logs, and training logs are located in `local_model_files`.
 Comment out the relevant code under **Fetch Logs and (Optionally) DeepRacer Model Checkpoint** in `DeepRacer Log Analysis.ipynb` to try them out!